Table of Contents

 - Nausea: Mix 1 tsp dried mint, ½ tsp ginger, and ½ tsp of black pepper and 2 tsp of raw sugar with 1 cup of water.
 Boil and drink warm or Boil 1 tsp of dried mint and ½ tsp of cardamom in 1 cup of water.
 Pimples and acne: Put some mint paste on affected area.
 Leave overnight.

-- Digestive disorders including indigestion, flatulence, nausea and diarrhoea: Wash a medium bunch of mint leaves.
+- Digestive disorders including indigestion, flatulence, nausea and diarrhea: Wash a medium bunch of mint leaves.
 Shred into a bowl.
 Add a pinch of salt, 1–2 tsp of lemon juice and 1 tsp each of coriander and cumin seed powder.
 Add some water and grind to a paste.
 Take 1 tsp of this paste twice a day prior to meals, or with meals or Chew ¼ tsp of the seeds, swallow with water or Mix 1 tsp mint juice with 1 tsp of lime juice and 1 tbsp honey.
 Take 3 times a day.
 Or Drink mint tea (1 tbsp of leaves, 1 cup of water), or warm milk and mint.

 Other General uses: Mint flavours many dishes.
-In India, mint chutney is used as an appetizer before meals.
+In India, mint chutney is used as an appetizer before the meals.
 A traditional Indian recipe that is easy to make is mint yoghurt or Raita.
 To make mint yoghurt, take ½ cup of mint leaves and grind with a little water.
 Add 1 tbsp of this paste to one cup of natural yoghurt.
 Mix well.
 Add a pinch of salt and some roasted cumin seeds.
 Serve chilled with vegetables, bread or rice.

 Cloves has several medicinal properties, it contain manganese which is essential for enzymes secretion, metabolism, stronger bones and proper absorption of vitamins.
 Cloves are excellent in treating digestive system related problems.
 These are helpful in relieving abdominal gas, nausea, vomiting, diarrhea and curing other digestive system related problems.
 Along with this cloves are expectorant and useful in curing cough.
 Here are some simple home remedies.